jaejeonglee/crypto-env/README.md

 # crypto-env-js

-To prevent sensitive information from being exposed in the code, it is common practice to manage it using .env files.
-However, since the contents of environment variables exist in plain text, if someone gains access to the directory, they can easily view the information.

-While `secure-env` can be used to hide plain text in .env files, the symmetric key still resides in the .env file.
-In this case, you can use `crypto-env-js` to securely manage the .env file containing the symmetric key for the .enc file.
+If you use secure-env, you can hide the plain text in your .env file, but the symmetric key can still be seen in the .env file.
+This is like leaving the key in front of the door.

-`crypto-env-js` allows you to input the symmetric key directly, so you can hide the key from the directory.
-The contents decrypted using the symmetric key are then re-encrypted with a random key and stored in memory.
-You only need to know the KEY of the environment variable.
-The encrypted VALUES are decrypted and provided each time they are used.
-This helps to minimize the risk of dumps.
+crypto-env-js provides the following features: 1.
+Enter the symmetric key directly.
+(The plain text of the .env file is no longer needed on the server.
+Just keep it safe in a secure place on your local machine.)
+2. Re-encrypts the decrypted plain text with a random key and stores it in memory.
+(To prevent memory dumps!)
+3. Can refresh the random key and encrypted plain text every time you use the environment variable.
+Hackers will have a hard time.
+(This is optional.
+Please refer to the usage instructions.)

 ## Requires

-    .env.enc file encrypted using secure-env.
+    .env.enc (You can create the encrypted .env file using 'npm secure-env'.)

 ## How it works

 1. Initialization: The initEnv function prompts the user to enter a symmetric key, which is used to decrypt the environment variable file.
 The decrypted environment variables are then encrypted with a new random key and stored in memory.
-    2. Decryption and Re-encryption: The globalEnv function decrypts the environment variables stored in memory and immediately re-encrypts them with a new random key to ensure sensitive information does not remain in memory for long.
+2. Decryption and Re-encryption: The globalEnv function decrypts the environment variables stored in memory and immediately re-encrypts(option) them with a new random key to ensure sensitive information does not remain in memory for long.

 ## Installation